tec1group/Software/README.md

 * included contributions from bchiha in /magazine_code and /games
 * Updated with Jim Robertson's enhanced and comprehensive JMON monitor ROM and also the Utilities / Disassembler ROM also written by Jim in collaboration with Mike Donaghy
-* Mentioned direct GitHub link for managines
+* Mentioned direct GitHub link for magazines